flareshmoney/flareshUI/README.md

 # Credits:
 + YAHUD-5MD,  Created by: Whayay.
 Edited version by Hypnootize.
 (Base hud)
++ Menu BG,    Created by: @Davidshrigley   Full credit goes to Mr Shrigely on Twitter.
 + Arekkhud,   Created by: Arekk            New font (Product sans)
 + Yttrium's High Res Class Select Images   ( https://www.teamfortress.tv/52291/high-res-class-select-images )
 + Stabbyhud,  Created by: Stabby.
 (HudItemEffectMeter, Killstreak counter)
 + Seahud,     Created by: (Private).
 (Matchstatus)
 + Flamehud,   Created by: Flame            (Scoreboard, Killerfreezepannel)
 + mkmthud,    Created by: ?.
 (Class portraits when specing)
 + PEACHHUD,   Created by: PeachesTV.
 (Main menu image, Winlimit)
 + BroeselHud, Created by: Broesel.
 (HudObjectiveTimePanel, aka Server time)

 Please note that I am editing huds with out the makers permission, any element from any other huds are credited in this TXT.